Electrodermal activity

+More research is needed and inclusion of additional phenomena (resistance, potential, impedance, Electrochemical skin conductance, and admittance, sometimes responsive and sometimes apparently spontaneous) suggest that EDA is more complex than it seems.
+There is a knowledge limitation, as wearable brands have included an EDA measure as a feature : "This aspect leads to the conclusion that the reliability of consumer wearables must be further investigated, especially by combining raw data collection with specific preprocessing techniques".

 History

 In 1849, Dubois-Reymond in Germany first observed that human skin was electrically active.
 He immersed the limbs of his subjects in a zinc sulfate solution and found that electric current flowed between a limb with muscles contracted and one that was relaxed.
 He therefore attributed his EDA observations to muscular phenomena.
 Thirty years later, in 1878 in Switzerland, Hermann and Luchsinger demonstrated a connection between EDA and sweat glands.
 Hermann later demonstrated that the electrical effect was strongest in the palms of the hands, suggesting that sweat was an important factor.

 Vigouroux (France, 1879), working with emotionally distressed patients, was the first researcher to relate EDA to psychological activity.
 In 1888, the French neurologist Féré demonstrated that skin resistance activity could be changed by emotional stimulation and that activity could be inhibited by drugs.

 In 1889 in Russia, Ivane Tarkhnishvili observed variations in skin electrical potentials in the absence of any external stimuli, and he developed a meter to observe the variations as they happened in real time.

 The scientific study of EDA began in the early 1900s.
 One of the first references to the use of EDA instruments in psychoanalysis is the book by C. G. Jung entitled Studies in Word Analysis, published in 1906.
 Jung and his colleagues used the meter to evaluate the emotional sensitivities of patients to lists of words during word association.
 Jung was so impressed with EDA monitoring, he allegedly cried, "Aha, a looking glass into the unconscious!"
 Jung described his use of the device in counseling in his book, Studies in Word Association, and such use has continued with various practitioners.

 The controversial Austrian psychoanalyst Wilhelm Reich also studied EDA in his experiments at the Psychological Institute at the University of Oslo, in 1935 and 1936, to confirm the existence of a bio-electrical charge behind his concept of vegetative, pleasurable "streamings".

 By 1972, more than 1500 articles on electrodermal activity had been published in professional publications, and today EDA is regarded as the most popular method for investigating human psychophysiological phenomena.
 As of 2013, EDA monitoring was still on the increase in clinical applications.